 So why does the website become problematic?

-Therefore, due to lack of technical knowledge, every time some sort of functionality is required, a plugin has been installed.
-For example a slider might be needed so something like Revolution Slider is installed.
+Therefore, due to a lack of technical knowledge, every time some sort of functionality is required, a plugin has been installed.
+For example, a slider might be needed so something like Revolution Slider is installed.